Doctor of Nursing Anesthesia Practice

 - Deadline — Dec.
 1, 2017

-The Nurse Anesthesia BSN to DNP program requires 36 months (nine semesters) of full-time study.
+The Doctor of Nursing Anesthesia Practice program requires 36 months (nine semesters) of full-time study.
 Clinical experience begins in the third semester to allow students to integrate and apply concepts learned in the classroom.

 Students begin clinical experience during the third semester.
 Clinical time and responsibilities gradually increase throughout the program.